Chintanpatel24/grudarin/README.md

 # Grudarin v1.0.0

 Grudarin is a GPL-3.0 licensed network and site reconnaissance tool with:
+>- Grudarin is a network monitoring tool that captures and analyzes real-time traffic, showing active connections, IP addresses, ports, and protocols.
+It helps detect anomalies, monitor bandwidth usage, and identify devices on a network.
+The tool supports deep inspection with features like promiscuous mode for comprehensive analysis.
+While its real-time visibility is strong, it requires longer scans for accurate threat detection.
 - real-time packet monitoring
 - node-level vulnerability scanning
 - built-in graph dashboard (native GUI)